 About Swamp Rose Ecology

-Swamp Rose was established with three objectives in mind.
-We wanted to provide an option for natural resource managers and homeowners that are aiming to reduce or eliminate herbicide use while still efficiently eliminating invasive species from a property, because at the time of this company’s founding those options were nearly non-existent, and are still slim.
+We also provide an option for natural resource managers and property owners that are aiming to reduce herbicide use and fossil fuel consumption while still efficiently eliminating invasive species, because at the time of this company’s founding those options were nearly non-existent.

 About Our Staff